snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/sharepoint-server-connector.md

 > [!NOTE]
 > Graph Connectors support Users, Security Groups and Distribution Lists.
 However, the data source (SharePoint Server) does not support Distribution Lists as Access Control Lists.
 If there are nested distribution lists, members of those distribution lists may also get access to content through Graph connectors.

 The default and preferred option is the one where connector honors the data source permissions and only allowed users can see the results.
-You are free to change it to "Everyone" if you want to make it available for everyone in the organization.
+You're free to change it to "Everyone" if you want to make it available for everyone in the organization.

 [![Screenshot that shows users tab](media/sharepoint-server/userstabsp.png)](media/sharepoint-server/userstabsp.png#lightbox)

-The SharePoint on-prem connector supports existing Access Controlled List on given items.
+The SharePoint on-premises connector supports existing Access Controlled List on given items.
 Indexed data appears in the search results and is visible to users who have permission to view it.
 Microsoft 365 experiences understand and honor Entra Id permissions.
 To support Access Controlled Lists on items, we require that Active Directory identities and Entra Identities are synced.

 ### Content

 #### Add site urls to exclude from indexing

 Add the URLs of the sites you want to exclude from indexing.
-Exclusion rules work at the site or subsite level.
+Exclusion rules work at the site or sub-site level.
 Add site URLs to exclude them from crawling.
-Do not add URLs of site contents.
-If the URL contains site contents such as documents, it is not be honored.
-To exclude all site contents or subsites that start from these URLs, use * at the end of the URL.
+Don't add URLs of site contents.
+If the URL contains site contents such as documents, it isn't honored.
+To exclude all site contents or sub-sites that start from these URLs, use * at the end of the URL.

 If the URL ends with /\*, then all URLs prefixed with this URL are excluded from crawl.
 Example, abc.com/private/* excludes abc.com/private/terms.html and all content inside "/private".
-But, if you provide abc.com/private/terms.html as the URL to exclude, it is not honored as exclusion rules work at site or subsite level.
+But, if you provide abc.com/private/terms.html as the URL to exclude, it is not honored as exclusion rules work at site or sub-site level.

 [![Screenshot that shows exclusion rules.](media/sharepoint-server/exclusionrulessp.png)](media/sharepoint-server/exclusionrulessp.png#lightbox)